petimatematica/gradprojanalise/README.md

 - et (Float64): Elapsed time for the line search.
 - evalf (Int): Number of function evaluations.
 - evalproj (Int): Number of projection evaluations.

+# performances.jl
+This code compares different optimization methods (PG1, PG2, SPG1, SPG2) on various test problems using the CUTEst library.
+It measures the performance in terms of iterations, CPU time, function evaluations, and projection evaluations.
+The results are stored and performance profiles are generated.

+## Requirements
+Ensure the following Julia packages are installed:
+- CUTEst
+- NLPModels
+- LinearAlgebra
+- DataFrames
+- Random
+- Printf
+- Plots
+- BenchmarkProfiles
+- JLD2

+## Parameters

+- η: 1.e-4 (The sufficient decrease parameter).
+- ε: 1.e-5 (Convergence criterion).
+- β_start: 1.0 (Initial value for the β parameter in the projected gradient method).
+- β1: 0.01 (Minimum value for the β parameter).
+- β2: 0.9 (Maximum value for the β parameter).
+- γ_start: 1.0  (Initial step size γ in the linesearch).
+- min_step: 1.e-5 (Minimum allowed step size γ).
+- max_iter: 40000 (Maximum number of iterations).
+- lambda_min: 1.e-30 (Minimum value for the spectral step parameter in the SPG method).
+- lambda_max: 1.e+30 (Maximum value for the spectral step parameter in the SPG method).
+- M: 10 (Number that determines the decrease of the function in nonmonotone linesearch).
+- sigma1: 0.1 (Lower bound for step size update in the linesearch).
+- sigma2: 0.9 (Upper bound for step size update in the linesearch).